IOKENTOI/BBSL-test/README.md

 When detection is complete, the image with the inference bounding box is output to `output/`, and the inference label data is output to `detectdate/`.

 ## BBSL test
+This tool supports the four types of specifications described in the paper.
+The following explanation uses the third specification as an example.

 ![specification3](bbsl_test_sample/bbsl_specification3/specification3.png)

 Specification-based test program for the above specification written in BBSL is in `bbsl_test_sample